QuTech-Delft/QMI/documentation/sphinx/source/design.rst

 Black arrows with full arrow heads means that a method is implemented and/or called in the target class method.

 The **QMI_Message** can have multiple instances with unique source and destination addresses.
-The **QMI_RequestMessage** and **QMI_ReplyMessage** classes take a *request_id*, which is generated when making a request, as a random 64-bit integer string.

-..
-Wait, is the request ID a 64-bit integer or a string?
+The **QMI_RequestMessage** and **QMI_ReplyMessage** classes take a *request_id*,
-..
-Also, wouldn't using a sequential counter instead of a random value reduce the likelihood of collisions?
+which is generated when making a request, as a string containing the hexadecimal representation of a random 64-bit integer.
 **QMI_InitialHandshakeMessage** is sent when making a connection to a peer, which tests whether the connection can receive messages.
-If messaging error occurs, a **QMI_ErrorReplyMessage** is formulated with a descriptive message and sent.
+If a messaging error occurs, a **QMI_ErrorReplyMessage** is formulated with a descriptive message and sent.

 All the messages are subclasses of **QMI_Message** and at delivery routed through the **MessageRouter.send_message** of the context.